tracylynnlangford/OSU-Cybersecurity-Bootcamp-Project-1/README.md

 ## Automated ELK Stack Deployment

-The files in this repository were used to configure the network depicted below.
+The files in this repository were used to configure the network in the diagram below.

 ![image](https://user-images.githubusercontent.com/47544604/160641187-09c57da7-4e52-4614-bc23-84bf56ad2f25.png)

 These files have been tested and used to generate a live ELK deployment on Azure.
-They can be used to recreate the entire deployment pictured above.
+They can be used to recreate the entire deployment.
 Alternatively, select playbooks may be used to install only certain portions, such as Filebeat.

 [__Playbook files (click here)__](https://github.com/tracylynnlangford/OSU-Cybersecurity-Bootcamp-Project-1/tree/main/ansible)